get2vishnu/cv/README.md

-# gitdemorep
+# cv
-This is a repository created for demo purpose.
+This is an example of cv.